 Click on the Course Title for the complete catalog description

-Northwest Dual Credit students are provided with textbooks at no cost.
-School Counselors or Instructors will make arrangements to pick up textbooks for their school's online and face-to-face students.
+Northwest Dual Credit instructors and students are provided with textbooks at no cost.
+School counselors or instructors will make arrangements to pick up textbooks for their school's online and face-to-face students.

 Scott Yocom, Manager